autowarefoundation/autoware.universe/planning/obstacle_velocity_planner/obstacle_velocity_planner-design.md

 Successive functions consist of `obstacle_velocity_planner` as follows.

-Various algorithms for stop and cruise planning will be implemented, and one of them is designated depending on the usecases.
+Various algorithms for stop and cruise planning will be implemented, and one of them is designated depending on the use cases.
 The core algorithm implementation `generateTrajectory` depends on the designated algorithm.

 ```plantuml